 Bio

-María Irene Moyna was born in Montevideo, Uruguay, where she was awarded undergraduate degrees in Spanish-English and Spanish-French Translation by the Universidad de la República.
+María Irene Moyna was born in Montevideo, Uruguay, where she earned undergraduate degrees in Spanish-English and Spanish-French Translation from the Universidad de la República.
 After that, she attended the University of Florida, where she completed an M.A. and a Ph.D. in Linguistics.
-She worked at San Diego State University and is currently Professor in the Department of Hispanic Studies at Texas A&M University.
+She worked at San Diego State University and is currently a Professor in the Department of Global Languages and Cultures at Texas A&M University.

 Dr. Moyna teaches phonology, morphology, sociolinguistics, dialectology, Spanish in the United States, and bilingualism, as well as grammar, translation, and Spanish for heritage learners and for the professions.
 In 2021, she received the Association of Former Students Distinguished Award for Teaching (College-Level).